graphql/graphql.github.io/src/content/code/language-support/php/server/graphpinator.md

     - [Where directives](https://github.com/infinityloop-dev/graphpinator-where-directives) - Executable directives to filter values in lists.
     - File upload using [multipart-formdata](https://github.com/jaydenseric/graphql-multipart-request-spec) specs (currently bundled).
 - Project is composed from multiple smaller packages, which may be used standalone:
-    - [Tokenizer](https://github.com/infinityloop-dev/graphpinator-tokenizer) - Lexical analyzer of request document.
+    - [Tokenizer](https://github.com/infinityloop-dev/graphpinator-tokenizer) - Lexical analyzer of GraphQL document.
-    - [Parser](https://github.com/infinityloop-dev/graphpinator-parser) - Syntactic analyzer of request document.
+    - [Parser](https://github.com/infinityloop-dev/graphpinator-parser) - Syntactic analyzer of GraphQL document.